DavidButterfield/SCST-Usermode-Adaptation/README.md

 ![SCST Usermode Adaptation and tcmu-runner backend driver](https://github.com/DavidButterfield/SCST-Usermode-Adaptation/blob/usermode/usermode/scstu_tcmur.png
  "SCST Usermode Adaptation and tcmu-runner backend driver")
 * * *

+Branches:
+ + scst_base  - unmodified source from SCST repository that the two branches below are based on
+ + SCST_fixes - generic changes to SCST source (for both usermode and kernel-resident builds) [included in usermode]
+ + usermode   - SCST Usermode supports tcmu-runner backstore handlers as well as local files and block devices

+Old Branch:
+ + master     - the original work described by the paper, supporting local files and block devices for backstore

 The adaptation uses about 80,000 lines of the SCST source code, a subset supporting the iSCSI transport type (via socket calls), and SCSI Block Commands